 - Cook the broccoli according to the package instructions (mine was microwave in bag).
 Drain the broccoli.

 - Heat a skillet or saute pan over medium-low heat.
 Saute the onion with oil until soft.

 - Add the cream of chicken soup and cheese.
 Cook, stirring, until the cheese has melted.
-As you’re stirring, remove any large pieces of chicken from the soup that do not meet the 2mm size requirement.
+As you’re stirring, remove any large pieces of chicken from the soup that do not meet the 4mm size requirement for adults or 2mm size requirement for children.